AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/intro.md

   </tr>
       <tr>
         <td>Diagnostic Report FHIR implementation guide roadmap</td>
-        <td>This implementation is being developed as part of the Diagnostics in FHIR R4 - June 30 project.
-This project will establish a suite of profiles to support diagnostics reporting in FHIR R4 including pathology reports, diagnostic imaging reports, and specialist and other diagnostics reports.  <br/><br/>
+        <td>This implementation has been developed as part of the Diagnostics in FHIR R4 - June 30 project.
+This project has established a suite of profiles to support diagnostics reporting in FHIR R4 including pathology reports, diagnostic imaging reports, and specialist and other diagnostics reports. <br/><br/>

-Intended outcomes include an initial set of working profiles (including terminology) to support engagement with industry and other stakeholders; identification of issues / topics for wider engagement; provide foundation for mapping into CDA; demonstrate a means of meeting requirements of current eHealth diagnostic reporting specifications in R4 FHIR. <br/><br/>
+The outcomes include an initial set of working profiles (including terminology) to support engagement with industry and other stakeholders; some examples; identification of issues / topics for wider engagement; provide foundation for mapping into CDA; demonstrate a means of meeting requirements of current eHealth diagnostic reporting specifications in R4 FHIR. <br/><br/>

-HL7 AU Base profiles that this implementation guide is based on are undergoing development.
-Improvements out of that work are expected to be incorporated into this implementation guide.<br/><br/>
+HL7 AU Base profiles that this implementation guide are based on are undergoing development.
+Improvements have been made to these base profiles which have been incorporated into this implementation guide.
+Further work is required to add terminology, as it becomes available e.g. RCPA value sets for pathology, to the base profiles.
+Further examples are required to stimulate community discussion on important modelling aspects including content for DiagnosticReport.code (<a href ="https://github.com/AuDigitalHealth/ci-fhir-r4/issues/88">GitHub #88</a>).
+Examples are a useful informative method to demonstrate to the community how the models work and the development of more examples is required.  <br/><br/>
-Stakeholder feedback is sought on a number of extant issues described on the pages of each profile.
+Stakeholder feedback is sought on a number of extant issues described on the pages of each profile as well as on <a href ="https://github.com/AuDigitalHealth/ci-fhir-r4/issues">GitHub Issues</a>.
 As engagement is progressed the profiles in this implementation guide are expected to be matured to reflect stakeholder agreement on those issues.    </td>

     </tr>

     <tr>